vpnsctl/MarkovApproxMatern/README.md

 # MarkovApproxMatern

 Markov approximation of one-dimensional stationary Gaussian processes with Matérn covariance.
-For further details on the methodology, please refer to the preprint available at https://arxiv.org/abs/2410.13000.
+For further details on the methodology, we refer to our preprint available at https://arxiv.org/abs/2410.13000.

 ## Shiny Application